 Johannes Vermeer (October 31, 1632 – December 15, 1675) was a Dutch Baroque Period painter specializing in middle-class life’s domestic interior scenes.
 Vermeer worked slowly and with great care, and frequently used costly pigments.
 He is renowned for his masterly treatment and use of light in his work.

-Johannes Vermeer (October 1632 – December 1675) was a Dutch Baroque Period painter who specialized in domestic interior scenes of middle-class life.
-During his lifetime, he was a moderately successful provincial genre painter, recognized in Delft and The Hague.
-Nonetheless, he produced relatively few paintings and evidently was not wealthy, leaving his wife and children in debt at his death.
+During his lifetime, he was moderately successful and recognized in Delft and The Hague.
+Nonetheless, he produced relatively few paintings and was not wealthy, leaving his wife and children in debt at his death.